Feedback-assisted quantum search by continuous-time quantum walks: Quantum search assisted by feedback

 \section{Quantum search assisted by feedback}

 Our idea is to continuously monitor the position of a quantum walker during its evolution on a cycle graph, and then to use this information to apply feedback unitary operations as a dynamical oracle with the aim of finding a particular target node.
 The walker is initially prepared in the uniform superposition of all nodes of the graph as in Eq. \eqref{psi0}.
 The first step is to describe the continuous monitoring.
-In particular we assume to be able to couple our environment to the following jump operators
+In particular we assume to be able to couple our system to two different environments via the following jump operators

-whose eigenvalues exactly correspond to the coordinates of the position of the $N$ nodes of the graph, corresponding to equally spaced points on a unit radius ring centered on $(0,0)$ in the $(x,y)$ plane.
-See Figure \ref{fig:cycleembedded} for cycle graphs with $N=5, 11, 15$.
-We show in Appendix \ref{app:uncondME} that the unconditional evolution, corresponding to the master equation (\ref{eq:uncondMQE}) with the cycle graph Hamiltonian $H_S = \gamma L$ and jump operators \eqref{eq:jumpoperators1}-\eqref{eq:jumpoperators2}, leads to a symmetric dephasing-like evolution in the position basis, {thus reflecting the translation invariance of the graph's nodes and} further validating our choice. \\ The second step is to define our feedback strategy.
+whose eigenvalues exactly correspond to the coordinates of the position of the $N$ nodes of the graph, corresponding to equally spaced points on a unit radius ring centered on $(0,0)$ in the $(x,y)$ plane (see Fig. \ref{fig:cycleembedded} for cycle graphs with $N=5, 11, 15$). \AC{By performing continuous homodyne detections one obtains two photocurrents (\ref{eq:photocurrent}) whose average values are indeed proportional to the the expectation values of the operators $\hat{x}$ and $\hat{y}$ on the conditional state $\varrho^c$}.
+We show in Appendix \ref{app:uncondME} that the unconditional evolution, corresponding to the master equation (\ref{eq:uncondMQE}) with the cycle graph Hamiltonian $H_S = \gamma L$ and jump operators \eqref{eq:jumpoperators1}-\eqref{eq:jumpoperators2}, leads to a symmetric dephasing-like evolution in the position basis, {thus reflecting the translation invariance of the graph's nodes and} further validating our choice. \AC{In Appendix \ref{app:complexjumpresult} we also mention an alternative choice for the jump operator, i.e. the single non-Hermitian jump operator

+that satisfies the properties discussed above.
+We show that the results are comparable with the one obtained via the two Hermitian jump operators $\hat{c}_1$ and $\hat{c}_2$.} \\ The second step is to define our feedback strategy.
 We parametrize the unitary feedback operator as

 where, in general, we assume to have a finite number of control parameters $ {\boldsymbol \theta}=\{\theta_k\}$ corresponding to a set of control operators $\{\hat{h}_k\}$, such that the feedback Hamiltonian reads